-Our archive contains thousands of EVPs and choosing a small amount with which to give you a flavour of our recordings was very difficult.
+Our archive contains many thousands of EVPs and choosing a small amount with which to give you a representative selection was very difficult.
 This set of clips were chosen because they represent not only the ability for us to capture clear, unambiguous voices but also because the communicators wanted to take an active part in the seance.

 EVP 1: This lady's voice was recorded by Rachel in her first session, her elocution and tone is beautiful to listen to.
 This reply was captured shortly after Rachel was talking about her recent trip to Chillingham Castle.
 We did remember the lady on our next trip to Chillingham but we have never heard her voice again.

 EVP 2: The staccato nature of the voice is in stark contrast to Rachel's voice.
 The relevance of the clip is direct and meaningful; EVPs have been captured that describe the ability of the communicator to "feel" conditions within the seance room.
 Quite how this is experienced by the communicator, we do not know.

 EVP 3: Not only is this EVP startlingly clear, the first speaker's message is in direct response to Rachel's question about a piece of equipment needed to experiment with Direct Radio Voices (DRV).
 The second voice you hear sounds slightly putout by the initial communicator speaking.
 The group experimented with DRV for a short time without success.

 EVP 4: Dr Gustav Geley (1860-1924) was a French physician and head of the Institute Metaphyschique International, in Paris.
 His most well known studies were with physical mediums Eva Carriere and Franek Kluski.
 There was much controversy surrounding his work but his books are none the less still required reading for the study of physical mediumship.
 For the first few years, the group regularly heard his name but it became seldom captured when we moved away from dark séances.